userradu/angular-master-guard/README.md

 If the parent component is not accessible (canActivate, canLoad), then the child component will not be accessible.

 If the parent component is accessible (canActivate, canLoad), but the child component is not accessible (canActivateChild), then the parent component will not be loaded neither.
 This behavior is the same even if an async guard is used for the parent component and a sync guard for the child component.

+### Multiple guards behavior

+It doesn't matter the return value(true/false) of a sync guard, the next guards will be executed as well.

+If there are 2 sync guards which return false and each guard has its own redirect, the user will be redirected to the page specified by the last guard.

+The guards are not executed in order if there are async guards.

+If a guard(sync or async) returns false, any async guard will be canceled/not executed.